OBDS-Training/Help/content/en/docs/linux/files-and-permissions/index.md

 - first triplet: the user who owns the file
 - second triplet: the user group assigned to the file
-- third triplet: every other user who does not belong in the two groups above
+- third triplet: every other user who is not the file owner and does not belong to the user group assigned to the file.

 Each triplet is interpreted as follows: